 After so much water the underground drain couldn’t handle anymore causing our own personal pond in my parent’s back yard…

 A rainstorm of this size would leave my parent’s backyard full of water for days leaving me to wade through inches of water to do the daily feeding of the rabbits.
 Let’s not even get into checking on babies frequently.
 That is would take the mud paths to a whole other level.

-I had to have something better then close toed shoes or leather boots.
+I had to have something better than close-toed shoes or leather boots.

 I found these cute rubber boots that would go halfway up your lower leg that a local feed supply store.
-The would come in stock every summer for about 20 bucks.
+They would come in stock every summer for about 20 bucks.